-Affected Functions/Departments and their responsibilities,
+affected Functions/Departments and their responsibilities,

-Expected CAPA Owner.
+expected CAPA Owner.

 If such detailed information is contained in other documents (investigation reports, Risk Assessment reports, etc.) the Initiator makes a brief description and indicates the reference number of such documents.

 The Initiator discusses the proposed CAPA with the stakeholders, on which the implementation of the proposed activities will depend, including the scope of the CAPA, timelines, CAPA Effectiveness Criteria, Expected CAPA Owner, etc.